jean1415/stats220/README.md

 ## Assignment 1

 #### Repo description:
-This repo contains files for the *STATS 220, Assignment 1*.
+This repo contains files and references for the *STATS 220, Assignment 1*.

-The link is available [here](https://github.com/jean1415/stats220.git).
+The repo link is available [here](https://github.com/jean1415/stats220.git).

 #### Markdown syntax summary:
 <!---this is how to make comments--->